gamblevore/speedie/Documentation/Perry.md

 * Smooth fonts are nice in Xcode.
 Perry has a low-res pixel-art font thats great on a low-res screen.
 But not ideal on high-DPI monitors.
 Smooth fonts would fix this.
 * Needs a debugger and VM
 * Needs skinning and themes
-* Maybe we could animate the text or add explosions or animations into Perry.
-That would be cool.

 ## Combining IDEs Is A Good Idea